Clive Williams (professor): Academic

 Clive Williams has worked and lectured internationally on terrorism-related issues since 1980, and started running terrorism courses at the Australian National University (ANU) in 1996.
-Since leaving Defence in 2002, Williams has run terrorism and national security-related Masters course electives at the ANU and a number of Australian and overseas universities.
-This included a Masters course unit on Terrorism Law at the University of Sydney.
+Since leaving Defence in 2002, Williams has run terrorism and national security-related master's course electives at the ANU and a number of Australian and overseas universities.
+This included a master's course unit on Terrorism Law at the University of Sydney.
 He regularly conducts field work in his areas of research interest, including Afghanistan.
 He has been a visiting professor at the ANU College of Law's Centre for Military and Security Law since January 2012.